About the AgeRight Blog: For Seniors and Caregivers

 - Kim Smith, the chef behind the well-known Brain Healthy Cooking Program, contributes tasty brain-boosting recipes and writes about the benefits of a brain healthy diet

-- Dr. Robert Stern, Director of the Clinical Core at the Boston University Alzheimer’s Disease Center, keeps readers up to date on research related to Mild Cognitive Impairment, Alzheimer’s disease and dementia
+- Dr. Robert Stern, Boston University Alzheimer’s Disease Center, keeps readers up to date on research related to Mild Cognitive Impairment, Alzheimer’s disease and dementia

 - Bob Larkin, who leads a Massachusetts company specializing in innovative residential Alzheimer’s treatment programs lends his 25 years of personal and professional experience to the blog